 Many art history majors join the Undergraduate Association of Art Historians in order to develop their interests and connect with like-minded colleagues.
-Students are also invited to participate with the Friends of Art, an association that supports the Friends of Art Bookshop, the Grunwald Gallery of Art, and the Eskenazi Museum of Art at Indiana University.
+Students are also invited to participate with the Friends of Art, an association that supports the Friends of Art Bookshop, the Grunwald Gallery of Art, and the Eskenazi Museum of Art.

 Explore beINvolved to connect with any of the 750+ student organizations that already exist, or to start a new one.

 There are numerous opportunities for volunteer engagement, allowing you to give back to the local community while developing useful job skills.
 The organizations below can help you connect with others from the university and beyond:

 - Fourth Street Festival

 Sign up to receive weekly emails from the Bloomington Volunteer Network to learn about local opportunities and organizations.